nerdyrodent/YourChoice/README.md

 - **Documentation Impact**: Full implementation would approximately double framework length
 - **Self-Verification**: Framework can validate its own coherence and suggest corrections

-**Your Choice**: The current framework is complete and functional as-is.
-Extensions are available on-demand to match your specific interactive needs.

 ### Meta-Framework Collaboration

 The AI can help you: